elkuku/test-vitepress/docs/the-dialog.md

 }
 ```

 This is the data you'll get for all portals on the map.
-Portal-Detail data are handled separatly.
+Portal-Detail data are handled separately.

 Be aware that Portals in 'Link-Zoom' have no data.
 They not even exists.
 IITC creates dummy-portals at the end of links.
 They only contain Position, GUID and Faction.
 So before processing check if data is available - like check if name is present.